 Q: What is two-way text messaging?

-Two-way text messaging enables customers of Amazon Pinpoint to receive text messages from their users.
+A: Two-way text messaging enables customers of Amazon Pinpoint to receive text messages from their users.
 When a user sends a text message to a customer’s leased number, Amazon Pinpoint passes the text message to the customer, and the customer can use this message to trigger an appropriate response.
 Depending on the country and the local telecommunication regulation requirements, the customer can use long codes (10-digit phone numbers) and short codes (5 to 6-digit phone numbers).

 To receive text messages from their users, the customer enables two-way text messaging in the Amazon Pinpoint console and selects an Amazon SNS topic to receive the text messages.
 Amazon Pinpoint provides the telephone number of the user and the customer’s message ID if the text message was sent to the customer as a reply.